ShivanshuAtGit/React-assessment/README.md

 # React-assessment

 ## Environment Setup

-You can use VS Code or any code editor and install NodeJs follow the instructions:
+1. Install Vs code or any other code editor

- ### After cloning the React-assessment repo.
+2. Install NodeJs
+3. Check the npm package

 ```bash
  cd ustra-ui